Prelude to the Mishima Incident: 1970 (Shōwa 45)

 In the same June, Mishima asked his lawyer Saitō to draw up a will, with the pretext that he might get into a traffic accident, in which he stipulated that the copyrights of Confessions of a Mask and Thirst for Love would be transferred to his mother after his death.
 Mishima also had his final dinners with the writers he was close to and respected, Jun Ishikawa, Kōbō Abe, and Taijun Takeda.
 On the other hand, Mishima distanced himself from Shintaro Ishihara, with whom he had been close, and publicly criticized Ishihara's behavior of the frivolous internal criticism which was only for the media without bolting the Liberal Democratic Party.

 On July 5, Mishima, Morita, Chibi-Koga, and Ogawa gathered in Room 207 of the Hilltop Hotel.
 They decided to carry out the plan on the day of the Tatenokai regular meeting in November, and during training at the heliport after the meeting, Mishima would load their weapons, the Japanese swords, into Koga's car and go to the 32nd Infantry Regiment Commander's room, where they would restrain Commander Miyata.
 In the same month, Mishima entrusted Chief Cabinet Secretary Shigeru Hori who had asked Mishima for his opinion on defense, and Minister of Defense Yasuhiro Nakasone with a document on defense as a Petition (建白書, kenpaku-sho) to the government, and Prime Minister Eisaku Satō read it too, was supposed to submit it to the Cabinet meeting, but Nakasone stopped it, was not submit to meeting.
 (Note: Mishima's Petition was published in August 1978, after his death, under the titles Bushidō and Militarism (武士道と軍国主義, Bushidō to Gunkoku-shugi), Regular and Irregular Armies (正規軍と不正規軍, Seiki-gun to Fu-seiki-gun).)

-Mishima contributed an essay titled Promise that I haven't been Fulfilled: 25 years in me (果たし得てゐない約束―私の中の二十五年, Hatashi ete inai Yakusoku: Watashi no naka no 25 nen) to the July 7, 1970, the Sankei Shimbun evening paper for a special feature marking the 25th anniversary of the end of the war, in which he looked back on the "emptiness" he felt in the 25 years since the end of the war, saying that he "passed through that time holding my nose," and described that years as follows:
+Mishima contributed an essay titled The Promise left unfulfilled: 25 years within me (果たし得てゐない約束―私の中の二十五年, Hatashi ete inai Yakusoku: Watashi no naka no 25 nen) to the July 7, 1970, the Sankei Shimbun evening paper for a special feature marking the 25th anniversary of the end of the war, in which he looked back on the "emptiness" he felt in the 25 years since the end of the war, saying that he "passed through that time holding my nose," and described that years as follows: